 - Committing an offence while on bail

-If you please guilty or are convicted for being concerned in the supply of drugs, part of our role as your solicitor is to try to achieve the best possible outcome for you.
+If you plead guilty or are convicted for being concerned in the supply of drugs, part of our role as your solicitor is to try to achieve the best possible outcome for you.
 For example, we will make representations on your behalf in relation to your alleged role in the offence and highlight mitigating factors.

 Depending on the seriousness of the offence, this representation could mean the difference between a prison sentence and community service, so it is essential to have a legal expert by your side during sentencing.